apache/axis-axis2-c-core/rampart/samples/client/enc_echo/README.txt

     the SOAP message in the TCP Monitor.

 NOTE:
-You need to change the passwordCallbackClass and the en/decryptionPropFile in rampart/samples/client/enc_echo/data/client.axis2.xml and rampart/samples/server/sec_echo/services.xml to suit your environment.
+You need to change the passwordCallbackClass/authnModule and the en/decryptionPropFile in rampart/samples/client/enc_echo/data/client.axis2.xml and rampart/samples/server/sec_echo/services.xml to suit your environment.